1.b.2. Supermassive black balls and the origin of the galaxies

 On the contrary, it seems that there had to be an initial explosion that caused at least the local universe –Little Bang– and that some stars and black holes formed almost at the beginning or directly.

 With few exceptions, the supermassive black balls would have formed directly or in a fast initial process.
-Although this idea is the opposite to create from stars, NASA on its page about says, “why are there so many supermassive black holes in the early universe?”
+Although this idea is the opposite to create from stars, NASA on its page about massive black holes in the early universe * says, “why are there so many supermassive black holes in the early universe?”

 Characteristics and effects